sebeid4556/DQMT-Database/README.md

 - Moves (data/moves.bin)
 - Skills (data/skills.bin)

+I reverse engineered and documented the custom proprietary binary file formats used by the game [here](https://github.com/sebeid4556/Documentation---DQMT-File-Formats/blob/main/Documentation%20-%20DQMT%20File%20Formats.pdf).
+Essentially, when constructing the database the program reads these files and compiles the data into a convenient format.

 A custom graphics framework built upon SDL2 is used to handle rendering.
 (Located in: source/ui/framework) A resource manager is used to provide a central hub for all loaded resoruces, and to manage memory.

 The icons for the monsters are loaded directly from the dumped ROM.
 The icons are in a proprietary image format (.BCLIM files).
 The program parses and converts each .BCLIM file into a raw pixel buffer at run-time.
-The .BCLIM file structure/format is documented [here](https://github.com/sebeid4556/Documentation---DQMT-File-Formats/blob/main/Documentation%20-%20DQMT%20File%20Formats.pdf).
+The .BCLIM file structure/format is documented [here](https://github.com/sebeid4556/Documentation---DQMT-File-Formats/blob/main/Documentation%20-%20DQMT%20File%20Formats.pdf) as well.

+# Future Enhancements
+- Add search functionality
+    - search by name, trait, ID, skill, etc.
+- Add main menu screen
+- Incorporate SQL database instead of binary files
+- Add English translations

 # Platforms
 Currently only tested on Windows.
 SDL2 is cross-platform, so theoretically it should work on other systems as well.